Record Keeping Guide for GST-Registered Businesses

 IRAS e-Tax guide provides an overview of the mandatory record keeping requirements for all GST registered businesses.

-The company must retain to explain all transactions relating to their revenue and expenditures.
+The company must retain accounting records to explain all transactions relating to their revenue and expenditures.

-c.
-Accounting records (for example, general ledger, sub ledger, schedules, journals) that document the financial health of your company.
+Accounting records (for example, general ledger, sub-ledger, schedules, journals) that document the financial health of your company.

 The company must keep their accounting records for five (5) years.